MateeDevs/devstack-ios-app/README.md

 - To ensure a uniform style, it is advised to use the ready-made templates for ViewController / ViewModel / FlowController etc.
 - The templates are available from a separate repository [ios-templates](https://github.com/MateeDevs/devstack-ios-templates)
 - When using storyboards, strictly go with the rule `one view = one storyboard`!
-- Project structure in the Xcode should reflect the directory structure on your drive
 - Unfinished or broken code should be marked with `#warning("TODO:")` or `#warning("FIXME:")`
 - Identifiers for storyboard, assets, colors and localized strings are generated with [SwiftGen](https://github.com/SwiftGen/SwiftGen)